aryadaroui/aryadee.dev-v2/src/posts/rate-limiting/_rate-limting.svx.md

 PLOT

-This happens because the `counter` hard resets at every window boundary, which is an inherent flaw of the fixed window algorithm, and resolved in the rest of the algorithms in this article.
+This happens because the `counter` hard resets at every window boundary, which is an inherent flaw of the fixed window algorithm's poor model of continuous state.
+This flaw is not observed in the rest of the algorithms in this article.
 Fortunately, we can calculate the maximum cross-window burst in $w$ so that we can account for it when choosing our limit,
 $$
 \text{burst}_\text{max} = 2l-1
 $$